Clare Winger Harris

-Clare Winger Harris (January 18, 1891 – October 26, 1968) was an early science fiction writer whose short stories were published during the 1920s.
+Clare Winger Harris (January 18, 1891 – October 26, 1968) was a pioneering science fiction writer whose short stories were published during the 1920s.
 She is credited as the first woman to publish stories under her own name in science fiction magazines.
-Her stories often dealt with characters on the "borders of humanity" such as cyborgs.

-Harris began publishing magazine stories in 1926, and soon became well liked by readers.
-She sold a total of eleven stories, which were collected in 1947 as Away From the Here and Now.
-Her gender was a surprise to Hugo Gernsback, the editor who eventually bought most of her work, as she was the first American woman to publish in science fiction magazines under her own name.
-Her stories, which often feature strong female characters, have been occasionally reprinted and have received some positive critical response, including a recognition of her pioneering role as a woman writer in a male-dominated field.
+Harris began publishing stories in 1926 and soon became popular with readers, with most of her fiction appearing in the influential magazine Amazing Stories.
+She published a total of twelve stories, all but one of which were collected in 1947 as Away From the Here and Now; a full collection was not published until 2019 when The Artificial Man and Other Stories appeared.
+Her stories, which often feature strong female characters, have been reprinted in anthologies such as Library of America's The Future Is Female!
+25 Classic Science Fiction Stories by Women and Wesleyan University Press's Sisters of Tomorrow: The First Women of Science Fiction.